Medication Assistant Course

 The Student Must:

-- Currently be employed in a long term care agency with current Federal eligibility.
+- Be currently employed in a skilled nursing facility with current Federal eligibility.

 - Have a High School Diploma or HSED

-- Be on the State of Wisconsin Nurse Aide Directory, with current Federal eligibility.
+- Be on the State of Wisconsin Nurse Aide Directory

-- Have at least 2,000 hours of experience in direct patient care within the last 3 years
+- Have at least 2,000 hours of experience in direct patient care in a skilled nursing facility within the last 3 years prior to registration

-- Have worked a minimum of 40 hours, within the last 90 days or by the time the course clinical experience begins, caring for the same residents the student will be working with during the medication aide clinical experience
+- Have worked a minimum of 40 hours, within the last 90 days and prior to the start of the course, caring for the same skilled nursing home residents the student will be caring for during clinical

-- Be recommended in writing by the Director of Nursing and Administrator of the agency in which the student will be working during the clinical experience
+- Be recommended in writing by the Director of Nursing and Administrator of the skilled nursing facility in which the student will be completing the clinical hours

-- Be recommended in writing by two (2) Licensed Charge Nurses, one of who must be a Registered Nurse.
+- Be recommended in writing by two (2) licensed nurses, one of who must be a RN

 The Employer is Required to:

-- Verify blood pressure and pulse taking skills.
+- Verify blood pressure and apical pulse skills

-- Confirm that the facility does not have Nurse Aide Training and Competency Evaluation Program (NATCEP) prohibition.
+- Confirm that the facility does not have a Nurse Aide Training and Competency Evaluation Program (NATCEP) prohibition

 - If facility plans to pay for the course tuition and textbook, the facility needs to send a notation on official letterhead, including the facility name and billing address.